stefan-hochi/zway/README.md

 perl getAlarm.pl

-Tested with latest Fibaro Smoke Sensor Exampe Output:
+Tested with latest Fibaro Smoke Sensor
+Example Output:
 Brandmelderalarm FibaroSmokeAlarm2=on,FibaroSmokeAlarm2=on,FibaroSmokeAlarm2=on